hjr265/hjr265.me/content/_index.md

 I take on freelance work through networks like Toptal, collaborating on diverse engineering challenges across the stack.
 I am also an open-source enthusiast.
 You can find much of what I have built and contributed to on my [open-source page](/open-source/).

-I've been writing software professionally since 2010.
+I have been writing software professionally since 2010.
 I care about <dfn title="as in freedom">free</dfn> software, elegant solutions, and shipping things that actually work.

 See what I am focused on right now on my [now page](/now/).